 Creating a stable core means better posture and a reduced risk of back pain.
 Loaded carry also improves shoulder stability, which can help prevent rotator cuff injuries.

 Because loaded carry involves the use of heavy weights, it also improves grip strength.
-This can be helpful when playing certain sports, but research has also found that grip strength can be an indicator of a person’s length and quality of life.
+This can be helpful when playing certain sports, but research has also found that grip strength can be an indicator of a person’s length and quality of life (2).

 For clients who want to continue to improve their fitness, loaded carry builds their work capacity so they can work out harder.
 This enables them to take their training session to the next level.

 Loaded carry can also help protect against injury.
-For example, one study reports that spine stability “is considered necessary in the prevention of low back injuries.”
+For example, one study reports that spine stability “is considered necessary in the prevention of low back injuries” (3).
 Since this type of strength and conditioning training program improves stability, it can potentially help reduce this risk.

 Four basic components must be considered when creating a full-body, loaded carry workout.
 They are:

-- Weight hold.
+Weight hold.
 A final consideration is how the clients will hold the heavy weight when carrying it from one spot to another.
 For example, if they hold it at side height, they’ll work different muscles than if they carry it at shoulder height or use an overhead carry.

 The movements you choose to incorporate will depend, in part, on the type of weight you have access to.
 These generally fall into one of four categories: kettlebells and dumbbells, some sort of weighted pack, a hex bar, and a sled.

 The one main advantage of creating a loaded carry training program that uses kettlebells and dumbbells is that these types of weights are typically available at most any gym.
-A few exercise options that fall into this category include:
+A few exercise options that include a dumbbell or kettlebell carry include:

-- Farmer’s Walk.
-The farmer’s walk builds upper body muscles, which includes the shoulder, arm (biceps, triceps, and forearm), and upper back.
+Farmer’s Walk.
+The farmer’s walk (farmer carry) builds upper body muscles, which includes the shoulder, arm (biceps, triceps, and forearm), and upper back.
 It also works the core and lower body, strengthening the quads, glutes, hamstrings, and calves.
-Research indicates that this exercise can aid in fat loss by increasing post-exercise oxygen consumption.
+Research indicates that this exercise can aid in fat loss by increasing post-exercise oxygen consumption (4).